 Why do we have to take part in fundraising?

 Without fundraising we would not be able to function as a group.
 The costs of running a small group is often higher than people imagine.
 It is expected that once or twice a year you take part in one of our fundraising activities.
 This is generally for 2 – 3 hours or so.
 In October each year, at the AGM a copy of the group’s ﬁnancials will be made available and copies will be kept on ﬁle.

 Am I allowed to attend committee meetings?

 Our current President Geoff Fluck encourages members to attend committee meetings.
-Meetings are generally held at his home in lakeside.
+Committee meetings are generally held at living learning